-For the celebration of women within our workplace, we have decided to focus on three of our successful colleagues, interviewing them on how they progressed to where they are now.
+For the celebration of women within our workplace, we have decided to focus on two of our successful colleagues, interviewing them on how they progressed to where they are now.

 Caterina Glenn is one of our inspirational and successful women at Wade Macdonald.
 Caterina is the Senior Manager of Finance & Accountancy at Wade Macdonald and although only having been with us for just under a year, has made her mark and is loved and respected by the entire team.